siddhartha-kar/tcga-imputation/README.md

 The VCFtools tar.gz was downloaded from here: <https://vcftools.github.io/man_latest.html> and built using instructions available here: <https://github.com/vcftools/vcftools>

-1. None of the samples had inbreeding coefficient, F > +/- 0.2 or abs(F) > 0.2 so all were retained based on this filter.
+1. None of the samples had inbreeding coefficient, F > +/- 0.2 or |F| > 0.2 so all were retained based on this filter.
 Guide to interpretation: <https://sites.google.com/a/broadinstitute.org/ricopili/preimputation-qc#TOC-Technical-Details>.
-This was done using visual inspection of the ``tcga_prad_eur_vcftools.het`` file output from the first command below but an R script may have to be introduced if there are samples to be filtered out.
+This was done using visual inspection of the ``tcga_prad_eur_vcftools.het`` file output from the command below but an R/vcftools script may have to be introduced if there are samples to be filtered out.

 > vcftools \-\-vcf tcga_prad_eur.vcf \-\-het \-\-out tcga_prad_eur_vcftools

 2. None of the samples had relatedness_phi (kinship coefficient) > 0.0884 so all were retained based on this filter.
 Guide to interpretation: <http://people.virginia.edu/~wc9c/KING/manual.html>.
-This was done using visual inspection of the ``tcga_prad_eur_vcftools.relatedness2`` file output from the second command below but an R script may have to be introduced if there are samples to be filtered out.
+This was done using visual inspection of the ``tcga_prad_eur_vcftools.relatedness2`` file output from the command below but an R/vcftools script may have to be introduced if there are samples to be filtered out.

 > vcftools \-\-vcf tcga_prad_eur.vcf \-\-relatedness2 \-\-out tcga_prad_eur_vcftools